The Best Travel Insurance Policies: How Do You Choose the Right Coverage?

 Overinsurance

-Insufficient cover for specific risks
+Insufficient coverage for specific risks

 Forgetting about additional benefits